kshahar/pylaunchy/doc/source/install.rst

 Using the source package (PyLaunchy-src-|version|.zip)
 -------------------------------------------------------
-Work in progress.
+Not documented yet.
 In the meantime, read the Building.txt file in the ZIP file.